Numostanley/Chat-API/README.md

 source venv/bin/activate
 ```

-CHANGE DIRECTORY TO src FOLDER:
+Change the directory to the src folder:
 ```
 cd src
 ```